dreamer-dead/libopc/README.md

 libopc
 ======

-simple C++ library for interaction with an OPC servers
+simple Windows\C++ library for interaction with an OPC servers through OPC COM interfaces